 The Arc Training is said to be an enormously challenging, but a highly rewarding course with 30% being training and 70% being individual and group coaching.
 Its methodology is based on personal development and coaching theory, peer-to-peer education, personal feedback and social impact measurement.
 Read more about the training here.

 Astrid Schrader founded The Arc many years back.
-This autumn, six months after my 5-day training event, we met in Berlin.
-Read about the story behind this marvelous concept, what her experience has been so far and what lays ahead.
+In autumn 2018, six months after my 5-day training event, we met in Berlin.
+Read now about the story behind this marvelous concept, what her experience has been so far and what lays ahead.
+There’s also her won TEDx talk.

 Interview with Astrid Schrader, The Arc